Arnaiz23/TuManga/Documentation/Documentation.md

 * Slider in Home
 * Update the documents without spinner
 * Search -> In responsive miss the input
+* Name of the cardPerson in the CardAccount or option view???

 ### Views for public